EleutherAI/gpt-neo/README_V2.md

-# Various Things
+# GPT Neo

+1t or bust my dudes.

+An implementation of training for [GPT2](https://openai.com/blog/better-language-models/)/[GPT3](https://arxiv.org/abs/2005.14165)-like models, with the facilities to train even larger models, using the Tensorflow Mesh library.
+Currently only TPU training is supported.

 No pretrained model yet, everything has to be built from scratch!

-Those are python dependencies:
+# Requirements

-`pip3 install tensorflow==1.15.2 mesh-tensorflow==0.1.16 mesh-tensorflow tensorflow-datasets ortools google-api-python-client oauth2client`
+`pip3 install tensorflow==1.15.2 mesh-tensorflow==0.1.16 tensorflow-datasets ortools google-api-python-client oauth2client`
-(put into a `requirements.txt`)
+(TODO: put into a `requirements.txt`)

+# TPU Setup

+Sign up for [Google Cloud Platform](https://cloud.google.com/), and create a [storage bucket](https://cloud.google.com/storage).

 Create your VM through a google shell (`ssh.google.com`) with `ctpu up --vm-only` so that it is connected to your Google bucket.

-Download data into `gs://your_bucket/datasets`
+To train using some dummy data:

 Some dummy data: `wget -P datasets/ https://storage.googleapis.com/connors-datasets/bundestag/bundestag_0.tfrecords`

-Then `gsutil cp src dst` to copy.
+Then `gsutil cp src dst`, with dst being the gs:// path to your bucket datasets folder.

+## Generating your own Dataset
+ TODO

+## Training & Parameters

 Pick a valid config for you from `/configs`.
-Then you can change those parameters:
+Then change these parameters:

 - `n_heads`: the number of attention heads
 - `n_embd`: size of the hidden layers, must be divisible by `n_heads`
-- `encoder_path`: unused
+- `encoder_path`: unused (TODO: double check & delete.)
 - `n_vocab`: vocabulary size
-- `embed_dropout`: dropout of the embed layer
+- `embed_dropout`: Dropout chance on the word embedding, set to 0 to disable (default: 0.1)
 - `lr`: learning rate, use [https://i.imgur.com/g5jKbjT.png](this from GPT3)
 - `warmup_steps`: number of batches before full learning rate (linear ramp from `0` to `lr`)
 - `lr_decay`: `cosine` (used by OA) or `linear`, either doesn't seem to matter much. essential to good learning (diminish `lr` over time)